alfredofernandes/php-quizIT/README.md

 ## Technical Requirements + Rubric
 _Total: 100 points_

-- 10 pts: Design the Entity-Relationship Diagram
+- 10 pts: Design the Entity-Relationship Diagram;
-- 10 pts: Create the physical database including all necessary constraints
+- 10 pts: Create the physical database including all necessary constraints;
-- 30 pts: Design and Implement the middle tier using XAMPP on the server side in PHP
+- 30 pts: Design and implement the middle tier using XAMPP on the server side in PHP;
-- 10 pts: Design and implement the User Interface (all client-side code must be HTML5-compliant
+- 10 pts: Design and implement the User Interface (all client-side code must be HTML5-compliant;
-- 10 pts: Your website MUST be responsive (accommodate different devices and resolutions)
+- 10 pts: Your website must be responsive;
-- 10 pts: Document your code internally and/or externally
+- 10 pts: Document your code internally and/or externally;
-- 10 pts: Test your code for accuracy and performance
+- 10 pts: Test your code for accuracy and performance;
-- 10 pts: Submit ONE single ZIP file containing:
+- 10 pts: Submit one single zip file containing:
-	- All diagrams created
+	- All diagrams created;
-	- All PHP, HTML5, CSS3, Javascript code (you may use additional frameworks and libraries – jquery / jquery-mobile, bootstrap, etc)
+	- All codes: PHP, HTML5, CSS3, Javascript;
-	- Generate database script file
+	- Generate database script file;
-	- Provide a readme.txt file explaining what the instructor should do to get your database and code up and running
+	- Provide a readme.txt file explaining what the instructor should do to get your database and code up and running;
-	- Document any existing / known bug
+	- Document any existing/known bug;
-	- Document group members and student_ids
+	- Document group members and student_ids;
 	- Each group member shall submit an individual file though moodle.